learn-co-curriculum/learn-expert-doing-a-shift/README.md

 - [Standard Shift](#standard-shift) - One coach acts as dispatcher and takes in all incoming questions.
 They then hand out students that need support to do 20 minute screen shares to the next available coach.
 - [Chat only shift](#chat-only-shift) - All Technical Coaches pick up questions as they come in and try and either help a few students at a time, or do screen shares when necessary.

-We do standard shifts occasionally on holidays (because we don't have enough people to do one on one).
+We do chat only shifts occasionally on holidays (because we don't have enough people to do one on one).

 ## Slack - Flatiron Staff